How to Process Acorns/Cold Leaching Method

 Yes all acorn species are edible.
 The main thing that differentiates them is the level of tannins they contain.
 Tannins however aren’t the only thing that makes different species of acorn different.

-When gathering acorns, look for brown, fully mature acorns that still have their caps, as those without caps are more susceptible to infestation by worms and other critters.
-If you see that some of the acorns have a small hole, discard those as there is probably an insect inside.
+When gathering acorns, look for fully mature acorns, brown in color and still have their caps.
+Those without caps are more susceptible worms and other insects.
+If you see that some that have a small hole or several, they have already been infested with insects.

 There are two different ways you can leach acorns.
 The Hot or Cold method.
-Everything depends on what culinary dish you want to use them for.
+Everything depends on what culinary purpose you want to use them for.

 Cold leaching is my favorite method because it is the closest to mimicking nature.
 In nature, squirrels bury acorns in the ground and leave them there for long periods of time, therefore rain and running water leaches the acorns naturally.
 This method tries to replicate this process in a controlled environment.
 Cold leaching also doesn’t destroy the starch or beneficial nutrients we are after.